How to Use Public Transport in Lisbon: The Ultimate Guide

 Ticketing Options

-• Single Tickets: Ideal for solitary journeys, such as a metro or bus ride from the airport to your lodging.
-However, these tickets limit you to a singular mode of transport for the day.
+• Single Tickets: These tickets are ideal for solitary journeys, such as a metro or bus ride from the airport to your lodging.
+However, they limit you to a singular mode of transport for the day.

 • 24-Hour Tickets: Crafted for the avid explorer, these tickets offer flexibility and unlimited access within Lisbon’s transport network, including select commuter trains and ferries.
 Whether you’re hopping onto trams, funiculars, or buses, these tickets eradicate the hassle of individual fare calculations.